thirumurthis/Learnings/camel/EIP_consuming_xml_from_end_point.md

 ![image](https://user-images.githubusercontent.com/6425536/151495625-893bd593-62c0-4489-8022-a53ede8e14b9.png)

-- In below camel context (using 2.23.0+) version, start the Aretmis broker service to be running.
+- In below camel context (using 2.23.0+) version, start the Artemis broker service to be running.
 - The camel will hit the http endpoint to download the content and push it to queue

 ```xml